Wayn-Git/VoiceEmotionDetector/Research/PhysicsOfSound.md

-### Wavelngth
+### Wave length

-A wave length can be defined as the lenght of a single wave cycle, we can observe
+A wave length can be defined as the length of a single wave cycle, we can observe

 *The wavelength is the distance from crest to crest (or from trough to trough)*